AndrejaCH/Weather_Trends/README.md

 </p>

 <p align="center">
-Figure 5: Descriptive Statistics for Average global Temperature and Average Temperatures in Ljubljana and Helsinki.
+<i>Figure 5: Descriptive Statistics for Average global Temperature and Average Temperatures in Ljubljana and Helsinki.</i>
 </p>

 -	How do changes in your city’s temperature over time compare to the changes in the global average?